 }

 When enum fields are public, Java allows them to be mutable.
 This can lead to unexpected consequences such as accidental or malicious changes to the object, while users expect enums to be immutable.
-Fields in an enum should be private, and set in the constructor, and have no setter methods..
-In exceptional cases where this is not possible, their visibility should be minimized as much as possible.
+Fields in an enum should be private, set in the constructor, and have no setter methods.

+Java 12 added the notion of a switch expression.
+A switch expression chooses the correct case label and returns the selected value.
+Since this expression cannot execute multiple statements, there is no need for the break statement.

 6.5.2 Guidance to language users